alan-turing-institute/TuringDataStories/CONTRIBUTING.md

 ### 3. Make the changes you've discussed

 Try to keep the changes focused.
-If you submit a large amount of work all in one go it will be much more work for whomever is reviewing your pull request.
-[Help them help you.][jerry-maguire] :wink:

 While making your changes, commit often and write good, detailed commit messages.
 [This blog](https://chris.beams.io/posts/git-commit/) explains how to write a good Git commit message and why it matters.
 It is also perfectly fine to have a lot of commits - including ones that break code.
 A good rule of thumb is to push up to GitHub when you _do_ have passing tests then the continuous integration (CI) has a good chance of passing everything. 😸

-If you feel tempted to "branch out" then please make a [new branch][github-branches] and a [new issue][turing-way-issues] to go with it.
+If you feel tempted to "branch out" then please make a [new branch][github-branches] and a new issue to go with it.
 [This blog](https://nvie.com/posts/a-successful-git-branching-model/) details the different Git branching models.

 Please do not re-write history!
 That is, please do not use the [rebase](https://help.github.com/en/articles/about-git-rebase) command to edit previous commit messages, combine multiple commits into one, or delete or revert commits that are no longer necessary.